Definition of a contractor

 The contractor is not an employee of the client.
-If the client terminates the assignment the contractor has no right of redress.
+If the client terminates the assignment the contractor has no right to redress.
 The client is under no obligation to offer further work to the contractor, nor is the contractor obliged to accept it.
-In an employment relationship the employer must offer work to the employee or else
+In an employment relationship, the employer must offer work to the employee or else

 How is the contractor paid?

 The contractor is only paid based on their output which can be measured in the hours that they work or results.
 The tax authorities often expect the contract to have a burden of risk on the contractor, i.e. they won’t get paid if they don’t achieve the specified results.

 The question of who supervises the contractor is a difficult one – all external suppliers are in some measure supervised by the client.
 The contractor generally has more freedom to decide how and when they perform the services.
 For example, they may supply their equipment or work site.
 They may choose their working hours or take on multiple assignments at once.
 They may also choose to subcontract elements of the contract.